Skip to content

 -- Create order record

-INSERT INTO tb_order (fk_customer, total, status)
+INSERT INTO tb_order (fk_customer, total, status, identifier)

 -- Create shipping record

-VALUES (v_order.pk_order,
+VALUES (v_pk_order,

 p_shipping_address, p_shipping_city,

-p_shipping_postal, p_shipping_country, 'pending');
+p_shipping_postal, p_shipping_country, 'pending',

 -- Notify inventory and payment services via pg_notify.